The opportunity to gain a specialised IT qualification motivated Luke Georgoudis to study an IT networking course at Holmesglen.

 IT networking professionals are required across all industries.
 As technology develops and businesses expand their digital capacity, organisations are drawing on highly skilled computing and IT graduates to help them look to the future.

-The ICT50418 Diploma of Information Technology Networking course gives students a qualification to pursue roles as a:
+A networking diploma gives students a qualification to pursue roles as a:

 - network administrator